-The mission of the Research Cluster in Developmental Science (RCDS) is to create, apply, and promote new knowledge in human development that could ultimately lead to evidence-based interventions.
+The mission of the Research Cluster in Developmental Science (RCDS) is to create, apply, and promote new knowledge in human development.
 Historically, the University of Toronto Mississauga (UTM) has had a strong emphasis on developmental science; its first developmental laboratories were established in 1973.
 Every year since then, hundreds of families from the surrounding communities have visited campus laboratories in developmental science to participate in research.
-Members of the cluster enjoy good relationships with local kindergartens, schools, hospitals, public health services, child care providers as well as government and private agencies.
+Members of the cluster enjoy good relationships with local kindergartens, schools, hospitals, public health services, child care providers as well as with government and private agencies.

 The primary goals of the RCDS are to enhance training opportunities for students interested in developmental science, to encourage collaborations among researchers within and outside of the University of Toronto, and to disseminate knowledge to the scholarly community, to service providers, and to the general public.